Article 17.

 Norms and human rights principles that are found inscribed in the Constitution, treaties and conventions international ratified by Colombia, made an integral part of this code.

-Article 141 Forced Prostitution or Sexual Slavery
+Article 141 Forced Prostitution of a protected person

 Article 188A Trafficking